-If you are thinking about applying to Centre, the regular decision application deadline is January 15 and there is no application fee, which means it is free to apply.
+If you are planning on applying to Centre, the deadline for Fall 2023 admissions is January 15 and there is no application fee, which means it is free to apply.

-Students who submit their applications for Fall should hear back from Centre by March 31.
+Students who submit their applications to Centre for the fall semester should receive an admissions decision no later than March 31.

 |Mean Unweighted GPA||3.6|